Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Check out our complete review on VirtualShield here.

 While most VPN providers bank on the users knowing what to choose, or at least have the incentive to go online and look for additional information, Ivacy has a different mindset.
 The client app is one of the cleanest out of all the best VPN services.
-At the same time, there are multiple features that help inexperienced VPN users find the best servers for their needs.
+At the same time, multiple features help inexperienced VPN users find the best servers for their needs.

 With Ivacy, you get suggestions as to what servers are better at streaming or downloading.
 At 12 cities, the US has the most number of Ivacy server locations.
-The ‘Secure Download’ feature lets you dive into P2P connections, and it also uses a built-in anti-malware program to scan files on the server side.
+The ‘Secure Download’ feature lets you dive into P2P connections, and it also uses a built-in anti-malware program to scan files on the server-side.
 The ‘Unblocking’ feature lets users circumvent national firewalls and other types of censorship or restriction tools.

 While Ivacy works with most streaming websites and popular TV channels, it doesn’t have an amazing track record when it comes to Netflix.
 This could be either because the streaming service has caught on and started banning some of the IP addresses that Ivacy uses, or the VPN provider itself is not yet fine-tuned to unblock Netflix.
 In this aspect, it’s just not as reliable as some of the other best VPN services.